快猫短视频

 Radiation Therapy for Liver Cancer

-• Liver cancer that cannot be removed by surgery
+• The liver tumor(s) cannot be removed by surgery

-• Liver cancer that cannot be treated with ablation or embolization or did not respond well to those treatments
+• The liver tumor(s) cannot be treated with ablation or embolization or did not respond well to those treatments

-• Liver cancer that has spread to other areas such as the brain or bones
+• The cancer has spread to other parts of the body, such as the brain or bones

-• People with a tumor thrombus (a collection of liver cancer cells) blocking the portal vein.
+• A tumor thrombus (a collection of liver cancer cells) is blocking the portal vein

 How is radiation therapy given?

-External beam radiation therapy (EBRT) focuses radiation from a source outside of the body on the cancer.
-Getting radiation therapy is much like getting an x-ray, but the radiation is stronger.
+Getting this type of radiation therapy is much like getting an x-ray, but the radiation is stronger.
 The procedure itself is painless.
-Each treatment lasts only a few minutes, although the setup time – getting you into place for treatment – usually takes longer.
-Most often, EBRT treatments are small doses of radiation given 5 days a week for several weeks.
+Each treatment lasts only a few minutes, although the setup time (getting you into place for treatment) usually takes longer.
+The number of treatments you need, and the length of treatment will depend on why it’s being given.

 Radioembolization